-This 4 hour session is delivered by SailTrain instructors accredited (MSTTV011) with Marine and Safety Tasmania.
+The course is delivered by SailTrain instructors accredited (MSTTV011) with Marine and Safety Tasmania.

 This course will cover launching, trip planning, safe loading and buoyancy, use of flares and distress signals, meteorology, rules of the road, special rules, safe navigation, vessel preparation and maintenance, damage control, Man Overboard and recovery, operational areas, safety equipment, marine radios, anchoring, responsibility and restrictions of provisional motorboat licence.

-To gain the MAST Motor Boat Licence requires attending a 4 hour course which includes a practical session in a motor boat, a theory session and exam.
+To gain the MAST Motor Boat Licence requires attending a 4-hour course which includes a practical session in a motorboat, a theory session, and exam.

 WHAT TO BRING